Tobler’s First Law of Geography

 READ MORE: Spatial Autocorrelation and Moran’s I in GIS

-Tobler’s First Law of Geography is based on cost distance or distance decay, where there is greater hindrance for two places farther apart.
+Tobler’s First Law of Geography is based on cost distance or distance decay.
+This means there is greater hindrance for two places farther apart.

-For example, people are less likely to travel greater distance to patron a store as described in Huff’s Gravity Model.
+For example, people are less likely to travel greater distance to visit a store as shown in Huff’s Gravity Model.

 As distance increases, the greater the hindrance for transportation costs and purchase.

-Now, bonus points to anyone who can describe the lesser-known Second Law of Geography in the comment section below.
+Now, bonus points to anyone who can describe the lesser-known Second Law of Geography.
+Let me know in the comment section below.